Bunion Surgery in Brooklyn

 Where the bone is splayed, the bunion surgery will consist of cutting through the bone or cutting out a wedge of bone to improve its position to provide bunion pain relief.
 These procedures are known as osteotomies, corrective surgical fractures of the bone.

-Remarkable advances have been achieved in the past several decades with instrumentation and technology to improve medical and surgical procedures including bunion orthotics.
+Remarkable advances have been achieved for foot care in the past several decades with instrumentation and technology to improve medical and surgical procedures that a podiatrist including bunion orthotics.

 Many of the surgical procedures described in this brochure can be performed in an out-patient setting.
 Remember both you and your bunion specialist are a team working toward a common goal - comfortable feet - so that you can remain active in today`s fast-paced world.
-Do not hesitate to ask our orthopedic surgeons any questions you may have concerning bunion treatments and surgeries recommended to you.
-We are located in Brooklyn, Queens, and Manhattan NY.
+Do not hesitate to ask our orthopedic surgeons any questions you may have concerning bunion treatment and surgeries recommended to you.
+Our orthopedic surgeons are located in Brooklyn, Queens, and Manhattan NY.